40-percent/40percent-wiki/How.md

 ### Minivan

    Minivan keymap (one of the most standardized 40% keyboards).
+The Minivan, originally by created by a user known as Trashman, is essentially the bog-standard 60% of the 40% keyboard community; it is the keyboard a lot of 40% beginners start with.

 | ![Minivan Keymap.png](/Minivan%20Keymap.png)
 |:--:|